-One of my favorite things to do when visiting a new city is to look for things that make it unique.
-The Gateway Arch and the Mississippi River are two things that immediately come to mind when someone mentions St. Louis.
-However, there is so much more to see and do in this beautiful and friendly city.
-I spent a couple of weekends trying out some different experiences and eating lots of BBQ.
-(More on that in another post) From restaurants that have been around for ages, to repurposed buildings, here’s four unique St. Louis experiences to see when visiting.
+One of my favorite things to do when visiting a new city is to look for the things that make it unique.
+The Gateway Arch and the Mississippi River are two things that definitely shouldn’t be missed when visiting St. Louis.
+However, there is so much more to see and do in this friendly city.
+I spent a couple of weekends eating lots of BBQ (more on that in another post) and getting to know the city.
+From restaurants that have been there for ages, to re-purposed buildings, here are some unique St. Louis experiences for you to try.

 Unique St. Louis Hotels